pienaaranker/skillsapp-nextjs/style_guide.md

 ---

-This style guide provides a foundation for building a visually appealing, consistent, and user-friendly Skill Learning App.
+This style guide provides a foundation for building a visually appealing, consistent, and user-friendly Modulern.
 Refer back to it during development and design iterations.